DavidWalshe93/The_Phoenix_Project/README.md

 initialise it with five users before running the rest of the request tests.
 This allowed requests to start from the same state each test cycle.

-The tests were writing using Postmans Test API and the Pre/Post request hooks offered by Postman.
+The tests were written using Postman's Test API and the Pre/Post request hooks offered by Postman.

 ![img.png](docs/img/postman_results.png)